DoJeon1/DoJeon1.github.io/README.md

 Repository for personal portfolio webpage

 Uses HTML and CSS to build the majority of the site's base
-<br/> Uses JavaScript to implement specific functionalities and animations for a hamburger style navigation menu
+<br/> Uses JavaScript to implement specific functionalities and animations
+<br/> <tab/> hamburger style navigation menu, typing animation

 Navigate site by scrolling, elements that have a hover animation are clickable and are linked to different sections of the site
 <br/> Shadows are added behind images for aesthetics, coloured border appears when tabbing between elements